What is the J-bar?

 How is the J-bar removed?

 In order to remove a J-bar, international students must go through an English screening, which is done by ESL Services' faculty in the International Office.
-This screening is done during the same time frame that the International Office does new international student check in.
+This screening is done at the start of each semester, during the same time frame that the International Office does new international student check in.
+Click here to schedule a J-bar screening.

 The screening consists of a 30-minute essay and a 15-minute oral interview.
 After the screening is done, the results are discussed with the students and they are informed whether there is a requirement for further coursework in English.
 If English classes are required, then information on those classes is provided to the students, and a copy of the requirement is sent to the students' individual departments.